Imagine if your law firm was put to the test by a secret shopper – someone like TV celebrity guru Mary Portas, otherwise known as Mary Queen of Shops.

 It isn’t difficult to keep in touch with clients.
 The law is always changing so why not produce newsletters letting people know about the changes and the impact they may have.
 Talk about the changes on social media platforms like Twitter and LinkedIn

-You could be missing out on new business, and even if people don’t want to make any changes now, they will be appreciate you keeping them up to date and may return to you in the future when they next need legal services.
+You could be missing out on new business, and even if people don’t want to make any legal services now, they will be appreciate you keeping them up to date and may return to you in the future when they next need advice.